Post updated: December 4, 2020

 When another potential client asks me how much I’d charge per blog post?
 I know that I can stick with my $200 rate and mention that I’d need at least two assignments for the month in order to honor that price.
 With that in mind, I’d meet my income goal exactly!

 See how this helps you to better keep your finger on the pulse of your business overall?
-Start with your goals—rather than pulling random prices out of thin air.
-It’s a much better way to go.
+Start with your goals, rather than pulling random prices out of thin air.
+It’s not a foolproof strategy and you’ll need to do some adjusting.
+But, it gives you a way more strategic spot to start from.

 Some of you might’ve taken one look at that $200 blog post price and thought, “That’s it?!
 That’s a really cheap project—that’s way less than I charge!”
 And others?
 You might’ve rested your eyes on those digits and thought, “$200?!
 I can only dream of the day I charge that much for a single blog post!”